usg-ishimura/hack-sphere/README.md

 # HackSphere
-HackSphere is a dockerized app whose purpose is to create the interface for a pentest lab.
+HackSphere is a dockerized app whose purpose is to create the UI for a pentest lab.

 ## Installation
 Install Docker on Ubuntu 22.04: